celskeggs/fprime/docs/documentation/how-to/index.md

     ---

-    This how to will walk through the process of developing GDS plugins.
+    This guide will walk you through the process of developing GDS plugins.

     [View Develop F´ GDS Plugins](develop-gds-plugins.md){ .md-button .md-button--primary }